Van Galder Bus Company

 Van Galder Bus Company, legally Sam Van Galder, Inc. is a regional bus service headquartered in Janesville, Wisconsin.
-A subsidiary of Coach USA, the company had been a family-owned business for over 50 years until it was sold in 1999 to the Stagecoach Group, who retained Stephen Van Galder as president under the Coach USA banner.
+A subsidiary of Coach USA, the company had been a family-owned business for over 50 years until it was sold in 1999 to the Stagecoach Group.
+Stephen Van Galder remained president under the Coach USA banner.
 In 2004, Van Galder acquired Rockford Coach Lines, which provided airport service from Rockford to O'Hare, from Greyhound Lines.
+Coach USA has been owned by Renco Group since 2024.

 The company operates school buses for the Janesville School district, coach and school bus charters, tour and travel excursions, daily airport shuttles, Amtrak Thruway service to downtown Chicago, and the only intercity service on the I-39/90 corridor.
 The company has bus terminals in Janesville and Rockford.
-It picks up curbside in Madison on North Lake Street and at the Dutch Mill Park and Ride and has two pick-ups in Rockford, one on Walton Street for O'Hare customers and one on N. Lyford Street for downtown Chicago customers.
-However, all buses currently only stop at the Rockford terminal on Walton Street.
-Service to Chicago Midway Airport was suspended March 17, 2020, and there are no plans to reinstate it.
+It picks up curbside in Madison on North Lake Street and at the Dutch Mill Park and Ride, and has a terminal in Rockford on Walton Street.
+Service to Chicago Midway Airport was suspended on March 17, 2020, and there are no plans to reinstate it.

-In September, 2009, the company started double-decker bus service on the route between Madison and downtown Chicago.
+In September 2009, the company started double-decker bus service on the route between Madison and downtown Chicago.

-In June 2024, Coach USA filed for Chapter 11 bankruptcy, blaming corporate impact caused by the COVID-19 pandemic.
-The company has plans to sell its assets, and plans to sell its Megabus subsidiaries (including Van Galder) to Bus Company Holdings, a unit of the Renco Group.